About the IHDD

 Based in Seattle, Washington, the Institute on Human Development and Disabilities is a global leader in enhancing the lives of individuals with developmental disabilities through cutting-edge research, education, clinics, community involvement, and advocacy.

-Our Vision: A world where people with intellectual and developmental disabilities can live, learn, work, and flourish in their own communities.
+Our Vision: Inclusive communities where people with intellectual and developmental disabilities can live, learn, work, and thrive.

 Our Specialty Clinics